 Students should have the abilities of international competitiveness, communication, life-long study, independent study and work, and leading and working in teams.
 Students can estimate the relevance, importance and reliability of various information and realize the influence of science and engineering on the future of the society worldwide.
-Students are capable of computing, analyzing and managing data, and communicating and cooperating transnationally with innovative ability and international competitiveness.
+Students are capable of communicating and cooperating transnationally with innovative ability and international competitiveness.
 With the concept of sustainable development in mind, students are exposed to cutting-edge technology changes in the field of materials and can improve themselves constantly in practice.